-Paul Bonney is Senior Vice President at Exelon Corporation, and manages the legal affairs for Constellation's wholesale and retail commercial business and non-utility regulatory affairs.
-He has held leadership roles with Exelon Corporation and PECO since 1990.
-He previously served as PECO's General Counsel and Vice President of Regulatory Affairs where he was responsible for managing PECO's legal and regulatory matters.
-He also helped lead the company through major strategic initiatives including restructuring to implement competitive wholesale and retail electric markets, and mergers and acquisitions.
-Prior to joining PECO in 1990, Bonney was an Associate at Morgan, Lewis & Bockius and a Law Clerk to the Honorable Edward N. Cahn, U.S. District Court for the Eastern District of Pennsylvania.
-He also worked for National Economics Research Associates, an economic consulting firm in Washington, D.C., and at the Board of Trade in Chicago.
+Prior to joining PECO in 1990, Bonney was an associate at Morgan, Lewis & Bockius and a law clerk to the Honorable Edward N. Cahn, U.S. District Court for the Eastern District of Pennsylvania.
+Bonney also worked for National Economics Research Associates, an economic consulting firm in Washington, D.C., and at the Chicago Board of Trade.
 Bonney received a bachelor's degree in economics from Duke University and a juris doctor degree from Georgetown University.

 Mark Brownstein is Vice President of the Climate and Energy Program at Environmental Defense Fund.
 Mr. Brownstein leads EDF’s work on the oil and gas industry, with particular focus on methane emissions and the risks to public health and the environment associated with unconventional oil and gas development, and he specializes in a variety of electric and gas utility policy and regulatory issues.
 Mr. Brownstein is a member of the Electric Power Research Institute’s Public Advisory Board and the Keystone Center Energy Board.
 He is also an adjunct professor of law at New York University Law School, where he co-teaches a seminar on public policy and energy project finance, and has taught energy policy at Columbia University’s School of International and Public Affairs (SIPA).
 Prior to joining EDF, Mr. Brownstein held a variety of business strategy and environmental management positions within Public Service Enterprise Group (PSEG), one of the largest electric and gas utility holding companies in the United States.
 Mr. Brownstein’s career includes time as an attorney in private environmental practice, an air quality regulator with the New Jersey Department of Environmental Protection, and an aide to a member of the U.S. House of Representatives.